Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 I'm glad you waited.

-Because you'd think by now they'd have some type of strategy, maybe like the die packs they use for banks with explodes if they shoot up some die packed into the crowd where they're doing the riot, paints them, and they're able to extract them later and charge them because you don't see that.
+Because you think by now they have some type of strategy, maybe like the die packs they use for banks with explodes that they shoot up some die packs into the crowd where they're doing the riots, paints them, and they're able to extract them later and charge them because you don't see that.

 What was the last thing you said?

-Democrats, national media asking them if they're gonna denounce their support.
+Democrats, national media asking them if they're going to denounce their supporters.

 What's that about?

-Yeah, but they go to Trump and ask him if they're gonna stop his supporters from doing violence, which was the Democrats paying for it.
+Yeah, well, because they go to Trump and ask him if they're going to stop his supporters from doing violence, which was the Democrats paying for it.

 Oh, okay.